Frequently Asked Questions

 Do you have a showroom or distributor in my area?

-Due to the high number of designs and the custom size nature of our business, we are an online business only with no distributors.
-To help with visualizing your lighting solution, a small 4” x 8” sample is available to purchase on most individual product pages.
+We are an online business only with no distributors.
+To help with visualizing your lighting solution, a 5” x 10” sample is available to purchase on most individual product pages.